alextebbs/lore/README.md

 - [x] ~~Images need to actually get stored somewhere, unfortunately~~
 - [x] Character name should fill in in the sidebar when character is being generated

-  - This sort of works now after reviewing this [SO question](https://stackoverflow.com/questions/75124513/update-server-component-after-data-has-been-changed-by-client-component-in-next)
+  - This works now after reviewing this [SO question](https://stackoverflow.com/questions/75124513/update-server-component-after-data-has-been-changed-by-client-component-in-next)
-  - Ideally editing the name would edit the name in the sidebar as well

-- [ ] Relational stuff is still messed up
-  - [ ] Relational items are still a bit wacky in prompt generator

 ### Low